 Flights to Chicago can be booked now so why not let the team at Travelling Fit help by booking your preferred airline on the dates that best suit you.
 We can arrange your complete holiday package all in the one place to help you save time and money.

-With it’s fast, flat course, the Bank of America Chicago Marathon is perfect if you are looking to improve your marathon time or complete your first race!
 Run alongside amateurs and world record holders as you weave your way through 29 historic neighbourhoods and landmarks.
-Lined with rows of up to 2 million spectators, the atmosphere alone will get you through those 42.195 kilometres.
+The atmosphere alone will get you through those 42.195 kilometres.

 Sounds good right?
 Well it is!
 Having run marathons all over the world ourselves, we highly recommend travelling abroad to race.
 We can even do better than make recommendations, we can help you book a travel package that will save you money and give you peace of mind so you can concentrate on running your marathon.